metarex21/Showtify/README.md

 # Showtify
- Shows your recently streamed song on spotify
+ Shows your recently streamed song on spotify as a web embed!
+To refresh the embed, reload the page!

 # Spotify API